LLMCloud2024/LLMCloud2024.github.io/index.md

 - **Prof. Dr. Fabian Praßer:** Berlin Institute of Health @ Charite - Head of [Medical Informatics Group](https://www.bihealth.org/en/research/research-group/prasser-lab-medical-informatics)
 - **Dr. Jeanne Wilbrandt:** Leibniz Institute on Aging - Fritz Lipmann Institute -  [Data Steward](https://www.leibniz-fli.de/research/good-scientific-practice/data-steward-at-fli)
 - **Martin Braun:** Berlin Institute of Health @ Charite - Developer at the [Research Group Cloud & IT](https://www.hidih.org/research/health-data)
-- **Jakob Mathis:** Berlin Institute of Health @ Charite - Sytems Administrator [Cloud & IT](https://www.hidih.org/research/health-data)
+- **Jakob Mathis:** Berlin Institute of Health @ Charite - Systems Administrator [Cloud & IT](https://www.hidih.org/research/health-data)
-- **Foo Wei Ten:** Berlin Institute of Health @ Charite - Sytems Administrator [Cloud & IT](https://www.hidih.org/research/health-data)
+- **Foo Wei Ten:** Berlin Institute of Health @ Charite - Systems Administrator [Cloud & IT](https://www.hidih.org/research/health-data)

 ### Participants

 **Target audience:** Everyone interested in digging into the technical and organisational details of deploying Large Language Models for research via cloud infrastructure.
 Our educators are mainly from a biomedical and IT background.
-However, we are looking forward to interdisciplinary exchange with research-developers and developer-researcher from all kinds of academic disciplines.
+However, we are looking forward to interdisciplinary exchange with research-developers and developer-researchers from all kinds of academic disciplines.

 **Prerequisites:**  For following the practical exercises, you will need at least basic terminal knowledge (Linux/OSX Terminal).
 Technical affinity and previous coding experience will help you on your way.
 We will provide detailed written step-by-step instructions for everyone throughout and after the workshop.